dpniel/pyotherside-snap-example/README.md

 This is a simple ubuntu app that inlines CSS of a html document using the premailer python library and pyotherside.

-This example uses the qbs build tool with a custom snapcraft plugin but you can always use cmake/qmake if you prefer and just adapting the logic in app.qbs for your specific tool.
+This example uses the qbs build tool with a custom snapcraft plugin for no other reason than i love being able to script my builds in QML.
+It's a dream!
+But you can always use cmake/qmake if you prefer and just adapting the logic in `app.qbs` for your specific tool.

-The example also makes use of the ubuntu-app-platform snap content interface to reduce snap size
+The example also makes use of the ubuntu-app-platform snap content interface to reduce snap size.

-I have extensively documented app.qbs so hopefully you shouldn't have any problems with this.
+I have extensively documented `app.qbs` so hopefully you shouldn't have any problems with this.

 ## Setup